alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 **5. Vibe with Variety**

-Don’t just ask: “Can you generate code for this?”
+Don't just ask: "Can you generate code for this?"
 Instead, say:

-> “Give me 3 different solutions to the same problem.”
+> "Give me 3 different solutions to the same problem."

 Why?